HRIS (Human Resource Information System)

 An HRIS is a software platform that centralizes the storage, management, and processing of employee data across an organization’s HR functions.

-A human resource information system (HRIS) is a digital solution that integrates core HR processes — including employee records, payroll, benefits administration, time and attendance, and compliance reporting — into a single, centralized platform.
+A human resource information system (HRIS) is a digital solution that integrates core HR processes — including employee records, payroll processing, benefits administration, time and attendance, and compliance reporting — into a single, centralized platform.
 By consolidating these functions, an HRIS enables HR professionals and business leaders to manage their workforce more efficiently and make data-driven decisions.

 What is an HRIS?